HOW RICE IS GROWN AND HARVESTED IN INDIA

 What is boiled rice?

 The clean paddy is soaked in hot water, boiled using steam, dried, and then sent to the rice mill for processing.
-Boiled rice can be of two types, boiled brown rice and boiled white rice.
-This process makes the rice easier and faster to cook.
+Boiled rice can be of two types, boiled brown and white rice.
+Boiled rice is easier and faster to cook.

 Is it safe to consume refrigerator-stored and reheated cooked rice?

-- Do not store the cooked rice for more than 24 hours (from the time of cooking).
+• Do not store the cooked rice for more than 24 hours.

-- Steam the stored rice in a pressure cooker for up to 5 minutes and consume it steaming hot.
+• Steam the stored rice in a pressure cooker for 5 minutes and consume it steaming hot.

 Is it safe to include rice in the daily diet?